MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-mural.md

 **To connect Mural to Defender for Cloud Apps**:

-1. Sign into your [Mural](https://app.mural.co/) account and select your account icon > **Manage Company > Developtment > API keys > Create API key**.
+1. Sign into your [Mural](https://app.mural.co/) account and select your account icon > **Manage Company > Development > API keys > Create API key**.
 1. Select all checkboxes and then select **Create API Key** and then **Copy Key**.
 1. In the Microsoft Defender portal, select **Settings > Cloud Apps > Connected Apps > App Connectors > Connect an app > Mural**.
-1. In the connection wizard, enter your isntance name, and then select **Next**.
+1. In the connection wizard, enter your instance name, and then select **Next**.
 1. Paste the API key you'd copied from the Mural portal and then select **Submit**.

 Once the connection is successfully established, Defender for Cloud Apps starts fetching Mural audit logs.
-Since Mural's API logs are delayed by 48 hours, the audit log ingestion to Defender for Cloud Apps is similiarly delayed.
+Since Mural's API logs are delayed by 48 hours, the audit log ingestion to Defender for Cloud Apps is similarly delayed.

 If you have any problems connecting the app, see [Troubleshooting App Connectors](/defender-cloud-apps/troubleshooting-api-connectors-using-error-messages).